mbenzekri/formulizer/docs/examples/keyword/collapsed.md

 - `"never"`: The field is always expanded and cannot be collapsed.
 - `"always"`: The field is always collapsed and cannot be expanded.
-- `"true"`: The field starts collapsed but can be toggled by the user.
+- `true`: The field starts collapsed but can be toggled by the user.
-- `"false"`: The field starts expanded but can be toggled by the user.
-This is the default behavior if `collapsed` is not specified.
+- `false`: The field starts expanded but can be toggled by the user (default).

 ## Usage